jrief/django-formset/docs/source/buttons.rst

 Submit Button Controls
 ======================

 In HTML each form must be submitted through a user defined action.
-This normally is done using either an input field, or a button with type submit.
+Normally it's done either using an input field, or a button with type submit.
 This ``<button type="submit">Submit</button>`` or ``<input type="submit" value="Submit">`` must be placed inside the ``<form>...</form>``-element.

-**django-formset** has a different approach: Submit buttons shall be able to do *much more* than just triggering an event, which then proceeds with submitting its form content to the server.
+**django-formset** has a different approach: Submit buttons shall be able to do *much more* than just triggering *the* event, which then proceeds with submitting its form content to the server.
 Instead, a button when clicked, can perform a whole chain of actions.
 This allows us to trigger more than one event, whenever a user clicks on a button.